DoHaiSon/dohaison.github.io/_pages/about.md

 <p><a href="https://www.curtin.edu.au/">PhD Student at Curtin University</a></p>
 <p><a href='https://iti.vnu.edu.vn/en/'>Researcher at Information Technology Institute (ITI), VNU, Vietnam</a></p>
-<p><a href='https://avitech.uet.vnu.edu.vn/en/'>Researcher at AVITECH Research group, VNU-UET, Vietnam</a></p>
+<p><a href='https://avitechresearch.vn'>Researcher at AVITECH Research group, VNU-UET, Vietnam</a></p>

 I obtained my B.Sc. and Master degrees in Electronics and Communications Engineering from University of Engineering and Technology, Vietnam National University, Hanoi, Vietnam in 2020 and 2023, respectively.
-Now, I am a PhD student at Curtin University, Australia.
-My research interests include cyber security, blockchain technology, wireless communications, system identification, IoT system in Industry 4.0, and recently multi-object tracking.
+Now, I am a PhD student at Curtin University, Australia and a Researcher with VNU Information Technology Institute, Vietnam.
+My research interests include multi-object tracking, cybersecurity, blockchain technology, wireless communications, and system identification.